Table of Contents

 You can save up on your data usage on YouTube by turning “On” the limit mobile data usage settings.
 This will prevent you from streaming HD videos accidentally when not connected to WiFi.

 To do this, just go to the YouTube app and select Settings -> General and tick the Limit Mobile Usage toggle.
-This will reduce the quality of the video when you’re on 3G/LTE but will automatically switch to HD and higher when you are connected to WiFi.
+This will reduce the video quality when you’re on 3G/LTE but will automatically switch to HD and higher when you are connected to WiFi.

 If you’re on a telco subscription, look for data bundles or promos that offer more allocation.
 For example, if you’re on Globe or TM, you can subscribe to this mobile plan.